SystemVll/TAuth/README.md

 > **TAuth** is a modern, secure credential manager built with Tauri, React, and Rust.
 Keep your passwords, 2FA codes, and SSH keys safe in one elegant application! ✨

+## 👐 Why TAuth?

+TAuth was created as a simple, open alternative to other authentication apps that may be closed source or store your data in the cloud without transparency.
+With TAuth, your credentials are always encrypted and stored locally—giving you full control and peace of mind.
+Make your big brother smaller day after day.

 ## ✨ Features

 -   🔑 **Password Management** — Securely store and organize all your passwords